konveyor/enhancements/enhancements/assessment-module/README.md

 ##### Description

-###### Main view
+###### Archetypes Main view

-A new top level option called "Archetypes" will be added in the left menu from the Migration perspective.
+A new top level option called *Archetypes* will be added in the left menu from the Migration perspective.
 This will lead to a new view that will allow architects to manage archetypes:

 ![Archetypes view](images/archetypes-main.png?raw=true "Archetypes view")